armbian/documentation/docs/user-guide/faq.md

 ## What is Armbian?

 Armbian is a lightweight Linux distribution optimized for single board computers (SBCs).
 It provides a reliable, standardized Debian or Ubuntu-based environment tailored to work across many different ARM devices.
+In short, it **brings the embedded-hardware world to Debian and Ubuntu** &mdash; see [Armbian vs Debian & Ubuntu](../getting-started/armbian-vs-debian-and-ubuntu.md) for how it compares.

 In addition to prebuilt images, Armbian includes a powerful [build framework](https://github.com/armbian/build) that lets you customize kernel versions, desktop environments, and other system components to fit your needs.